n-loo/HSR-Optimization/README.md

 A final project made by Ellie Jensen and Niels Vanderloo for Bob Bosch's MATH 331 (Linear Optimization) in Fall 2022.

 A linear program implemented with Gurobi to solve for the optimal city pairs for high speed rail in the United States.
-See included PDF of paper describing the model we implement.
+See included PDF of the paper `optimizing_trains.pdf` describing the model we implement.

 ## Prerequisites